 Figure 10-1-5.
 Height Velocity Diagram

-Tests conducted on prepared surfaces with internal ballast and without spray booms at SL and 7000 ft density altitude.
+Tests conducted on prepared surfaces with internal ballast and without spray booms.

 A new weight and balance should be calculated per the instructions in Section 6 of the Basic Rotorcraft Flight Manual using the following information: